 About the college

-Jesus College’s lively multidisciplinary graduate community makes up over 40% of the student body.
+Jesus College’s lively graduate community makes up over 40% of the student body.
 The college is committed to offering its graduates the best possible support for their studies, through very generous research and book allowances, high-quality accommodation and other facilities.

 Founded by Elizabeth I, the college is located on an attractive historic site in the centre of Oxford close to the libraries, Science Area, and all the city’s amenities.